 Fortunately, you can top up the pressure your boiler generates using the filling loop.
 Look for something that looks like a tap or level connected to the mains water supply.
 Open this and then close it once you reach the desired PSI.

 Which radiator should I bleed first?

 Always bleed the radiator furthest from the boiler on the ground floor first.
-Then move onto radiators closer the boiler on the ground floor before moving upstairs.
+Then move onto radiators closer to the boiler on the ground floor before moving upstairs.

 Can you bleed a radiator when the heating is on?

 You shouldn’t bleed a radiator with the heating on.
-Before attempting any bleed, turn off your heating and wait for radiator water to cool down.
+Before attempting any bleed, turn off your heating and wait for the radiator water to cool down.